Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments: Introduction

 \subsection{Context and Background}

 The \ac{mm-wave} spectrum offers large bandwidths, enabling high data rates for future wireless applications~\cite{niu2015survey}.
-However, it is highly susceptible to path loss and blockage due to the shorter wavelength~\cite{niu2014blockage}.
+However, it is highly susceptible to path loss and blockages due to the shorter wavelength~\cite{niu2014blockage}.
 To overcome such detrimental issues, the \ac{mm-wave} transceivers employ beamforming using large antenna arrays~\cite{marzi2016compressive}.
 Consequently, in \ac{mm-wave} communication systems, initial beam selection plays a crucial role in establishing a reliable and high-quality link between the \ac{BS} and the \ac{UE}~\cite{giordani2016initial}~\cite{cousik2021fast}.
-In the case of beam-selection error or beam misalignment, the received signal quality at the \ac{UE} deteriorates significantly thereby rendering communication infeasible~\cite{ghatak2020beamwidth}.
+In the case of beam-selection error or beam misalignment, the received signal quality at the \ac{UE} deteriorates significantly, thereby rendering communication infeasible~\cite{ghatak2020beamwidth}.

-The number of beams per synchronization signal block (SSB) can vary depending on the specific deployment and configuration of the network~\cite{lin2018ss}.
-The exact number of beams per SSB is determined by the network operator and can be adjusted based on factors such as coverage requirements, network capacity, and radio resource management strategies.
-3GPP specifies that multiple beams can be formed and transmitted by the base station (gNB) to cover different areas or sectors~\cite{aykin2019multi}, which we also assume in the first part of our work.
-The number of beams can be dynamically configured and can vary from one gNB to another.
+{The beam selection error naturally increases with the number of available beams or the size of the beam codebook.
+Similarly, it also increases in dynamic environments.
+The above two aspects are the focus of this work, i.e., fast initial access in the case of a large number of beams and initial access procedures in a non-stationary environment.
+In this regard,} note that the number of beams per \ac{SSB} can vary depending on the specific deployment and configuration of the network~\cite{lin2018ss}.
+An \ac{SSB} burst allows up to a max of 64 \ac{SSB} beams~\cite{ahmadi20195g}.
+The exact number of beams per \ac{SSB} is determined by the network operator and can be adjusted based on factors such as coverage requirements, network capacity, and radio resource management strategies.
+3GPP specifies that multiple beams can be formed and transmitted by the \ac{BS} to cover different areas or sectors~\cite{aykin2019multi}, which we also assume in the first part of our work.